flectra-hq/flectra/doc/reference/javascript_reference.rst

 Class System
 ============

-Flectra was developped before ECMAScript 6 classes were available.
+Odoo was developed before ECMAScript 6 classes were available.
 In Ecmascript 5, the standard way to define a class is to define a function and to add methods on its prototype object.
 This is fine, but it is slightly complex when we want to use inheritance, mixins.

-For these reasons, Flectra decided to use its own class system, inspired by John Resig.
+For these reasons, Odoo decided to use its own class system, inspired by John Resig.
 The base Class is located in *web.Class*, in the file *class.js*.

 Creating a subclass